Skip to main content

 Where does Rose Quartz come from and how common is it?+

-Rose Quartz is relatively common and very affordable, with major deposits in Brazil (the largest producer), Madagascar, India, and South Africa.
-The pink color comes from trace amounts of titanium, iron, or manganese within the quartz crystal structure.
-While most Rose Quartz is opaque to translucent, a rare transparent variety exists, and even rarer is "star Rose Quartz" which displays a six-rayed asterism (star pattern) when cut en cabochon.
-Its wide availability and affordable price make it one of the most popular crystals in the world.
+Rose Quartz is relatively common and affordable, with major deposits in Brazil (the largest producer), Madagascar, India, and South Africa.
+The pink color comes from trace amounts of titanium, iron, or manganese.
+Most Rose Quartz is opaque to translucent, though a rare transparent variety exists.
+Even rarer is "star Rose Quartz," which shows a six-rayed star pattern when cut en cabochon.
+Its wide availability and low price make it one of the most popular crystals worldwide.

 C